jonasbn/til/github/action_badges.md

 `https://github.com/jonasbn/til/workflows/Markdownlint%20Workflow/badge.svg`

 Do yourself the favor of testing the URL before making commits containing it, it took me several attempts to get right.

+Thanks to the nice supporter from GitHub who helped me out.

 ## References